elsololobo254g/dsc-phase-1-project-v2-4/README.md

         ◦ There are genre types which are preferred by the majority of movie watchers.

-The data was collected from Github.
-There are 6 datasets provided.

 DEFINING THE METRIC OF SUCCESS

 When I show through visualizations that;